funkybob/django-nap/docs/tutorial/mapper.rst

 ---------------------------------

 We're now going to write the view that will return a single instance of a List object.
-Similar to how we used the ``nap.rest.views.BaseListView`` mixin when writing our list of List view, we're now going to use the BaseObjectView mixin.
+Similar to how we used the ``nap.rest.views.ListBaseView`` mixin when writing our list of List view, we're now going to use the ObjectBaseView mixin.
-The BaseObjectView combines ObjectMixin (which extends Django's SingleObjectMixin) with View.
+The ObjectBaseView combines ObjectMixin (which extends Django's SingleObjectMixin) with View.
 From the Django docs: "SingleObjectMixin provides a mechanism for looking up an object associated with the current HTTP request."
 Again, this sounds like what we need!